DOT Drug & Alcohol Management

 The training must cover the physical, behavioral, speech, and performance indicators of probable alcohol misuse and use of drugs.
 Recurrent training is not required.

-- A Supervisor’s Guide to Reasonable Suspicion Testing - DVD Training Help fulfill supervisors’ required drug and alcohol training.
+Reasonable Suspicion Testing: What Supervisors Need To Know - DVD Training Help fulfill supervisors’ required drug and alcohol training.
 Online preview available.

 Recordkeeping — Drug and Alcohol Program